vijaykrishnamurthy-sport/Vijay/_pages/coaching.md

 **Testimonials**
 *"Vijay is a seasoned professional who is well-versed with many time tested models and theories for business management and strategy.
 His pragmatic approach would help executives think clearly and more rationally which helps in better decision making"*
--Founder of a Bangalore-based Technology Start-Up
+-Founder of a technology start-up